front-commerce/developers.front-commerce.com/docs/vision.md

 in production on huge sites).
-Design methodologies (Brad Frost’s [Atomic Design](http://bradfrost.com/blog/post/atomic-web-design/)), tools Pattern libraries, Sketch) and engineering practices could now live together to build scalable and maintainable web and mobile UIs. **It was a simpler and cleaner solution to the same problems solved by what they disliked in Magento2.**
+Design methodologies (Brad Frost’s [Atomic Design](http://bradfrost.com/blog/post/atomic-web-design/)), tools Pattern libraries, Sketch) and engineering practices could now live together to build scalable and maintainable web and mobile UIs. **While it solved the same problems as Magento2's complex system, it felt simpler and cleaner as a solution.**

 After all — they decided during a retrospective — eCommerce is about creating custom user experiences, and it is where we spend most of our time